RAVEN: Realtime Accessibility in Virtual ENvironments for Blind and Low-Vision People: Discussion

 Beyond ensuring safety and scalability, our findings highlight the importance of personalization—how accessibility preferences differ across users and can be supported through conversational programming. \system{} is, to our knowledge, the first system to combine conversational interaction with runtime code generation for accessibility in 3D environments.
 Despite current limitations, participants’ engagement demonstrates the potential of conversational programming~\cite{Repenning:2011:ConversationalProgramming} to remediate accessibility barriers in ways that adapt to individual preferences, particularly where fixed guidelines fall short.

 Our findings showed marked differences in how categories were valued depending on participants’ visual ability and history of vision.
 Low-vision participants benefited from color and brightness adjustments, while blind participants often dismissed these as cosmetic or irrelevant.
 Conversely, blind participants emphasized precise spatial orientation, whereas some low-vision participants preferred richer visual cues.
-By accommodating both, \system{} responds to the diverse and sometimes conflicting preferences of BLV users~\cite{szpiro_how_2016}, demonstrating how conversational programming can enable personalized accessibility.
+By accommodating both, \system{} responds to the diverse and sometimes conflicting preferences of BLV users~\cite{szpiro_how_2016}, demonstrating how conversational programming can enable personalized accessibility. {Rather than treating “blind” and “low-vision” users as two homogeneous groups, our analysis reflects this continuum of abilities and preferences, which further motivates an adaptive, user-directed approach over static presets.}

 Beyond 3D environments, similar approaches could extend to domains such as web browsing, education, or productivity tools.
 For example, extensible screen readers like NVDA could be augmented with LLM capabilities to generate custom add-ons from natural language instructions, tailoring themselves to individual needs.
 More broadly, the non-prescriptive and adaptive nature of conversational programming could support people with multiple disabilities or with fluctuating access needs, where requirements change across contexts and personal circumstances~\cite{mack_chronically_2022}.